Magic Number

 TL;DR

 This only really matters in Open Level.
 In L50 and most Open Level cases just set this to 40 and you're good to go.
 If you've just got a kill using a high BP move, and the opponent has a high Atk/SpAtk matching that move's type then you might need to do a bit more work.
-In some niche cases finding the value can also provide extra info because of rounding odd numbers.

 As a rule of thumb - try plugging in 1000 and 39 and see if either changes much and do a bit more digging if it'd materially change your play.